LackOfMorals/terraform-provider-neo4jaura/README.md

 * Obtaining information about a project ( tenant )
 * Create, modify, pause, resume and delete operations for AuraDB instances
-* Take and restore AuraDB snaphots.
+* Take and restore AuraDB snapshots.
 * Creating an Aura instance from a snapshot

 __Neo4j Aura Terraform Provider is a Neo4j Labs Project.
 Please read the Disclaimer at the bottom of this page before use.__

-## Using from the Terraform Provider Repositry
+## Using from the Terraform Provider Registry

-To use directly from the [Terraform Provider Repository](https://registry.terraform.io/providers/neo4j-labs/neo4jaura/latest), copy and paste this code into your Terraform configuration, adjusting the configuration options to meet your requirements.
+To use directly from the [Terraform Provider Registry](https://registry.terraform.io/providers/neo4j-labs/neo4jaura/latest), copy and paste this code into your Terraform configuration, adjusting the configuration options to meet your requirements.

 ```Text